Find out the latest global market share numbers and trends for major cloud providers, including AWS, Azure, GCP, Alibaba, Oracle, IBM, and more.

 Within China though, Alibaba Cloud is still the leading cloud player with a 36% market share.
 It’s one of the top choices for Chinese and APAC businesses because of its localized support, compliance, and deep integration with Alibaba’s e-commerce platforms.

 Back in 2019, IBM made a strategic decision to focus primarily on the hybrid cloud market.
-IBM's acquisition of Red Hat led to a modest market growth, but IBM’s share has steadily fluctuated between 2-3% since then.
-However, last year’s 1% y-o-y growth had little to do with IBM's infrastructure segment, whose revenue fell by 7% last year.
+IBM's acquisition of Red Hat led to a modest market growth, but IBM’s share has mostly fluctuated between 2-3% since then.

 Tencent Cloud has a strong presence in China and Southeast Asia markets.
 It is also steadily increasing its datacenter footprint across Asia-Pacific, Europe, and North America.
 Overall, Tencent’s cloud offerings are geared toward gaming, media, and entertainment industries.